Articles contain affiliate links. For more information on affiliate links, click here

 Who You’ll Hear

-Megan Brunson, MSN RN CNL CCRN-CSC, current President of the American Association of Critical Care Nurses (AACN)
+Megan Brunson, MSN RN CNL CCRN-CSC, former President of the American Association of Critical Care Nurses (AACN)

 What You’ll Learn